hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/about/_index.md

 * Free access to my time & content (photos & short videos).
 * Weekly posting to IG & FB with custom captions & hashtags, 5 days a week.

-Most recent results from Upper Bloem Restaurant: [https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing](https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing "https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing")
+My organic results from Upper Bloem Restaurant for 24th August to the 30th: [https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing](https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing "https://drive.google.com/drive/folders/10zPbAm78mPMAh05PKWFgoSr-xOvOH6lr?usp=sharing")

+The engagement I've gotten:

 _Note: I will not reply to comments, only like them, I will not reply to DM's & I will seldomly post to your story.
 Each post I make, I will send you an approval request on WhatsApp for, where you can request/make changes to the post._

 ***

 P.S.

-You get a lot more than my deliverables, you get my consistency.

 Imagine one day, one of your followers wants to eat out.
 They think "where should I go?" & immediately your brand pops into their mind!
 Why?
 It might be because they've been blasted by your high-quality-educational content every day for the past month.